Variant surge yet another reason to get vaccinated

 While the vaccines aren’t foolproof, they do, at the least, make it much less likely a person who contracts the virus will get seriously ill or have to be hospitalized.

-According to the numbers we've been tracking since the vaccine first became available, is that in Montour County, 61.5 percent of those adults (11,209 of 18,230) have been vaccinated.
+According to the numbers we’ve been tracking since the vaccine first became available, in Montour County, 60.7 percent of those adults (11,067 of 18,230) have been vaccinated as of Friday.

 Meanwhile, across the South, Southwest and parts of the Midwest, surges are appearing once again.
 Florida alone has about 17% of all the recent new cases reported nationwide, the CDC reported.